Ansley Sellers, CCC-SLP

 communication deficits, autism spectrum disorders and use of Augmentative and

 Alternative Communication (AAC) methods.
 Kate is passionate about helping children communicate and interact within their environments to reach their fullest potential.
-Kate holds her Certificate of Clinical Competence from the American Speech-Language-Hearing Association and is license to practice in the state of Georgia.
+Kate holds her Certificate of Clinical Competence from the American Speech-Language-Hearing Association and is licensed to practice in the state of Georgia.

 Speech-Language Pathologist